mdolab/MACH-Aero/machAeroTutorials/opt_ffd.rst

     :end-before: # rst Add global dvs

 Here we define a taper variable, which controls the chord length of the root and tip airfoils and does a linear interpolation for the chords in between.
-First, we extract the normalized position of the reference axis control points with the call ``extractS()``.
+First, we extract the normalized position of the reference axis control points with the call :meth:`~pygeo.parameterization.DVGeo.DVGeometry.extractS`.
 This gives a vector from 0 to 1 with the relative positions of the control points.
 Then we compute the slope of the chord function between the root and tip airfoils.
 Finally, we loop through all of the control points and set a scaling factor in the ``scale_x`` dictionary progressing linearly from ``val[0]`` at the root to ``val[1]`` at the tip.